 The tattoo can have a heart in the middle of the anchor.
 This symbolizes love, passion, care for someone or protecting a loved one.

 The rose can also hint at romantic love, or symbolize the loss of a loved one.
 There are many tattoos with a rose in the center and a cross symbol at the head.
-It shows preserving the memory of a person whom you’ve lost.
+Also, it shows preserving the memory of a person whom you’ve lost.

 Popeye Anchor Tattoos